kevinolega/homepage/recommends.md

 - **iAWriter**.  replaced my need for a word processor on my iPhone.
 - **Day One** Clears my head of ideas.
 My real idea bucket.

-Notes:
-People look to me for recommendations.
-Here are the best that I've found and used extensively.

-_Note: This list is not complete nor permanent.
-I adjust this list from time to time._

 updated: Thursday, August 23, 2018